Product

 • What is equity in accounting?

-Equity in accounting is the residual value of a company's assets after all liabilities have been subtracted, representing the ownership interest held by founders, investors, or shareholders.
+Equity in accounting is the residual value of a company's assets after all liabilities have been subtracted, representing the ownership interest held by founders, investors, and shareholders.

 • What is the difference between the equity method and the cost method of accounting?